glennhenry/cs-notes/docs/backend-development/22-backend-optimization/backend-optimization.md

 **Main Source : Various source from Google and Articles**

-This includes the technique of optimization in general for a backend server in 3 aspect including network, server, and resource optimization.
+This includes the technique of optimization in general for a backend server in 3 aspect including networks, server, and resource optimization.

 ### Horizontal vs Vertical Scaling